yaramohamadi/Python_Persian_Crawler/README.md

 - Crawl Persian websites.
 (This works only if you are using an Iranian IP.)

-There are some minor Formatting issues when seeing the code on Github.
+There are some minor Formatting issues when looking at the code on Github.
 So please open it with Jupyter or similar IDEs.